 I’m an itinerant American expat traveling the world and taking my pictures.
-Before I got a life I was a commercial banker for thirty years, and a (very) young Marine Corps Sergeant in Vietnam.
+Before I got a life I was a banker for thirty years, and a (very) young Marine Corps Sergeant in Vietnam.
 I’ve been snapping shutters for over sixty years, and finally turned professional in 2009 founding my company Indochine Photography.
 I left the USA in early 2012 to pursue my lifelong dream of photographing the world, and interacting with its diverse cultures.
 Shortly after arriving in Yucatan, Mexico, I spent a year as the staff photographer for The Yucatan Times newspaper, and also provided my photographic services to the Kaxil Kiuic Biocultural Reserve and Puuc Jaguar Conservation.
+I am also a registered freelance photographer with the Boston Globe.
 Since I’ve been on the road I’ve adopted the philosophy of: Live Simple, Live Cheap, Live Free.

 I began my early career as a classically trained artist studying with the well known San Diego artist Dorothy Wright.
 Achieving some initial success early on I enjoyed an exhibition of my work at the world-renowned San Diego Museum of Fine Art.
 Not living up to my own unrealistic expectations I left the world of paint, brush and canvas behind, and instead embraced photography which I had been studying concurrently.
 Again success came early when I was a winner in Kodak’s National High School Photography Contest.